 There are many third-party maintenance tools available that will automatically complete important maintenance tasks for you saving you from PC problems and ensuring that your PC is always gives optimum performance.
-Below I have list 10 types of PC maintenance tools that you should gift to your PC.
+Below I have listed 10 types of PC maintenance tools that you should gift to your PC.

 1. PC cleaning tools